 - Website: https://safekidspro.com/

 TeenSafe – TeenSafe is a phone and texting monitoring tool.
 It is one of the only products that will allow for the monitoring of iMessages in iOS.
 You can also monitor phone location, phone call logs, and web and search history.
-It is also one of the only products that offers Kik and WhatsApp monitoring (on the iOS version only, not on Android).
-TeenSafe has also added TeenSafe Control for blocking apps, setting restrictions, and pausing your teen’s phone.
+TeenSafe has also added TeenSafe Control (iOS only for now) for blocking apps by appropriateness or type, setting restrictions, and pausing your teen’s phone.